Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

         10.252.1.14       4    65533        3145      3572      50        0      0      1:01:50:41    ESTABLISHED/14
         ```

-        If any of the sessions are in an `IDLE` state, proceed to the next step.
+        If any of the sessions are in an `IDLE` state, then proceed to the next step.

 1. Reset BGP to re-establish the sessions.